sarochasi/EventTrackerProject/README.md

 | `List<job>`    |`GET onsiteremotes/{id}/jobs`| Get all jobs of a specific onsite/remote|

 ## HTML/JavaScript Front End using XHR/AJAX

+The front-end of TrackMyJob is built using HTML, CSS, and JavaScript, with AJAX (Asynchronous JavaScript and XML) requests handled via the XMLHttpRequest object (XHR).
+This enables seamless interaction between the client and server without reloading the page.

+### Key Functionalities

+* Create New Job: The user fills out a form with job details such as position, company, date applied, status, and onsite/remote options.
+When the "Add New Job" button is clicked, the form data is sent as a JSON object to the server via an AJAX POST request.
+* Edit Job: When a user clicks the "Edit" button, the job form is populated with the current details of the selected job.
+Upon updating the job, an AJAX PUT request is made to save the changes.
+* Delete Job: Users can delete a job entry by clicking the "Delete" button.
+This action triggers an AJAX DELETE request, which disables the job entry in the backend.
+* View Job Details: The user can retrieve job information without page reloads by clicking on job entries, which sends an AJAX GET request to display the selected job's details dynamically.

 ## Technologies Used